Ziad6068/pdf-keyword-searcher/README.md

-# pdf-keyword-searcher
+# PDF Keyword Searcher

-A Python script to automatically search for **keywords inside multiple PDFs** and extract their surrounding context.
+A lightweight **Python tool to search for keywords in multiple PDF files** and extract their **context**.

-## 🚀 Features
+This script is useful for researchers, students, and professionals who need to quickly **find words or phrases inside PDFs** without manually reading each page.

+---

+## 🔎 What This Tool Does
-- 🔎 Search for multiple keywords across all PDFs in a folder
+- Search for **multiple keywords** across all PDFs in a folder
-- 📄 Extracts one word before and after each keyword (context)
+- Extracts **one word before and one after** each keyword (contextual snippet)
-- 📝 Saves results in a text file
+- Saves all matches in a **results.txt file**
-- ⚡ Fast batch processing
+- Works with **any language text PDFs** (example: English, French, etc.)
+- Uses the **PyPDF2 library** for PDF text extraction

+---

+## 🚀 Example Use Cases
+- Researchers scanning large collections of academic PDFs for technical terms
+- Students searching for definitions or concepts in lecture PDFs
+- Companies scanning reports for compliance terms or sensitive words
+- Anyone who wants a **batch PDF keyword search tool in Python**

+---

 ## 📦 Installation
 Clone the repository: